klingervidal/ecommerce_php/README.md

 # ecommerce_php

 ## This application provides a virtual store page and also an admin page.
-You can see bellow, some instructios about how to use that.<br><br>
+You can see bellow, some instructios about how to use that.<br>
+### Features:
+- Manage Categories
+- Menage Products
+- Manage Sales
+- Virtual Store
+- Mailer Service Integration<br><br>

 # INSTRUCTIOS